daniel-buza/method-builder/README.md

   ... acutal logic here ...
 }
 ```
-While using lombok builders a builder class is going to be created within the target class.
+While using lombok builders, a builder class is going to be generated within the target class.
 This builder class:
-- has as many properties as many arguments the method had
+- has as many properties as many arguments the method has
 - has setters for its arguments

-It is also possible to define the class manually, which also gives the possibility to define the default values for the parameters.
+It is also possible to define the class manually, which also gives the possibility to define default values for the parameters.
 In this way the method above would look like:

 ```